Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 - Discord officially supports account switching, but we discourage the use of multiple Discord accounts because of the confusion it causes for other community members.
 Any disciplinary steps applied to one of your Discord accounts will also be applied to all of your other Discord accounts that we are aware of.
 For example, if your main account receives a first formal warning and we know that you also have a second account, that second account would also have the warning applied to it. **Use of Discord alts to evade a Horizon Discord ban is grounds for further action, such as game server bans and/or revoking of the ban expiration privilege.**

 ### Special Note About Harassing The Other Game's Community Members
-While we encourage community members to try both UYA/R&C 3 and DL/Gladiator, we recognize that most players do have a clear favorite between the two games (including all Horizon staff members).
+While we encourage community members to try both UYA/R&C 3 and DL/Gladiator, we recognize that most players do have a clear favorite between the two games (including most Horizon staff members).
 Unfortunately, we have seen some players take this too far and make it their mission to visit the channels for the other game only to stir the pot and create drama.
 Just in case it isn't obvious already, these same rules still apply everywhere in the server - whether the discussion topic is UYA/R&C 3, DL /Gladiator, or something else.

 ## Horizon Staff Expectations